sharondrinkwaard/battleship-game/README.md

 - If answered 'n' the game will continue and the player will be asked to create a username.
 ![Create username](./assets/images/create_username.png)

-- If the player does not fill in a username, it is asked again to create one intil a name is filled in.
+- If the player does not fill in a username, he is asked again to create one until a name is filled in.
 ![Required username](./assets/images/required_username.png)

 - After filling in a username, the game board will be shown.